Is this project complete?

 Who else was involved in the making of this project?

-The participatory installations at the International AIDS Conferences in Washington, DC, and Melbourne, Australia, would not have been possible without the critical support of our project assistants: Viviana Peretti (at AIDS2012) and Lani Holmberg (at AIDS2014), and Samantha Reinders (at AIDS2016).
+The participatory installations at the International AIDS Conferences in Washington, DC, Melbourne, Australia, and Durban, South Africa would not have been possible without the critical support of our project assistants: Viviana Peretti (at AIDS2012), Lani Holmberg (at AIDS2014), and Samantha Reinders (at AIDS2016).